FekDN/GABE/README.md

 2. **Benchmark evaluation** — The 98.2% vs. 72.0% comparison is a synthetic task.
 Standard benchmark results (ImageNet, GLUE, etc.) are needed before strong performance claims.

-3. **CKA = 1.0 — partially validated, partially open** — Experiments 8–11 show that the GABE basis subspace is not functionally neutral (2–3× energy elevation, p < 0.001 across H, F, GCM).
-However, subspace overlap with top eigenvectors is ≈ 0 in all cases, and the procedural contribution of SVD on same-shaped matrices cannot be fully excluded.
-The claim should be read as: *the subspace is geometrically meaningful, but not uniquely determined by training data*.
+3. **CKA = 1.0 — partially validated, partially open** — Experiments 8–12 show that the GABE basis contains two directions ($B_1$, $B_2$) exceeding the 99th percentile of the Rayleigh spectrum across H, F, and GCM, and one near-random direction ($B_3$, ~35th percentile).
+The procedural contribution of SVD on same-shaped matrices cannot be fully excluded, but uniform spectral distribution — the expected outcome of a pure SVD artifact — is clearly falsified by $B_1$ and $B_2$.
+The claim should be read as: *two of three basis directions are geometrically significant; whether CKA = 1.0 itself is procedural or data-driven remains partially open.*

 4. **Router architecture** — Only simple MLPs were tested.
 Transformer-based or hypernetwork routers may improve $R^2$ and generalization.